-Reentrancy attacks can be mitigated by ensuring the contract is updated before adding another contract.
-This vulnerability can also be avoided by understanding the difference between call, transfer, and send function since attackers only maximize those.
+Reentrancy attacks can be mitigated by updating the contract before adding another contract.
+This vulnerability can also be avoided by understanding the difference between the call, transfer, and send functions since attackers only maximize those.

 Denial Of Service Attacks

-A DOS attack is meant to stop the services of the host to the client.
+A DOS attack is meant to stop the host’s services to the client.
 Untrusted external contracts also play a significant role in DOS attacks.
 DOS attack in ether occurs when transactions are stopped due to system failures.
 The attacker may overload the target computer with many requests that the target cannot handle and can’t serve its clients.

 This vulnerability can be mitigated by avoiding making contracts with untrusted parties.
-DoS attacks can also be prevented by using pull payments instead of push payments and using software-defined networking for configuring rules to block any DOS attacks.
+DoS attacks can also be prevented using pull payments instead of push payments and software-defined networking to configure rules to block any DOS attacks.

-The main effect of gas limit vulnerability is the slowing down of all transactions.
-The gas limit vulnerability can be mitigated by setting higher limits to make faster processing of your transactions by miners.
+The main effect of gas limit vulnerability is slowing down all transactions.
+However, the gas limit vulnerability can be mitigated by setting higher limits to make faster processing of your transactions by miners.

 Frontrunning is overtaking an unconfirmed blockchain transaction.
-Frontrunning occurs due to blockchain’s transparency property.
-Unconfirmed blockchain transactions are visible in mempool, but that is only before the miner includes them in a block.
+Frontrunning occurs due to the blockchain’s transparency property.
+Unconfirmed blockchain transactions are visible in the mempool, but only before the miner includes them in a block.

 Transactions in mempool can be easily monitored by interested parties and can be overtaken by paying higher transaction fees.
 For developers to mitigate against frontrunning, they need to redesign the blockchain.

 Smart contracts generally express numbers as integers because they do not have floating-point support.
-When integers represent values in smart contracts, one must step down to small units.
+Therefore, one must step down to small units when integers represent values in smart contracts.
 Stepping down to small units when using integers is vital to allow for accuracy.

 Expressing integers in small units may cause the integers to overflow.
 When done wrongly, integer arithmetic may lead to a lack of precision.
-Developers can mitigate their code from this smart contract vulnerability by using safe math libraries.
+Developers can use safe math libraries to mitigate their code from this smart contract vulnerability.

 Other Logic Bugs

 Logic bug errors may result from simple typing errors, misunderstanding of the specification, or a programming mistake.
-These logic bugs negatively affect the functionality and the security of a smart contract.
+These logic bugs negatively affect a smart contract’s functionality and security.

-These vulnerabilities have made many smart contract projects to lose a lot of money.
-Constant loss of funds in smart contracts have made these projects aware of the need to take security seriously.
-Developers, therefore, need to employ vital tools that will mitigate against these smart contract vulnerabilities.
-The thorough auditing of smart contracts is also critical to help identify any weaknesses and rectify them.
+These vulnerabilities have caused many smart contract projects to lose money.
+Constant loss of funds in smart contracts has made these projects aware of the need to take security seriously.
+Therefore, developers must employ vital tools to mitigate these smart contract vulnerabilities.
+In addition, the thorough auditing of smart contracts is also critical to help rectify any weaknesses.

 There are so many other vulnerabilities that could lead to a project’s downfall.
 However, knowing these common ones and how to prevent them can go a long way in helping developers ensure the success of their smart contract projects.